ledpup/ClimateExplorer/blog/_posts/2023-07-25-temperature-anomaly.markdown

 However, if temperature records were as good as the recent records for Hobart and Darwin, there would be no need to use anomalies.
 We have shown above that finding the average between wildly different locations is no big deal (it's about 25°C for Darwin and Hobart).

-It is in their second paragraph that NOAA raise the best reason to use anomalies.
-This reason is due to the irregularity of climate data.
-The data is unreliable because
+NOAA's second paragraph states the best reason to use anomalies; because climate data is irregular.
+The data is irregular because

 * Stations start recording data at different times (some stations started recording more than one hundred years ago while others only started recording this year)
 * There are often breaks in records, sometimes running for multiple consecutive years, sometimes with sporadic missing records